wnoyan/City-Road-3D-Scenario-OpenGL/README.md

 ## YouTube Video Link: https://www.youtube.com/watch?v=vfw9n3_tAo0

 City Road 3D Scenario using OpenGL C++ - Dynamic city road 3D scenario is created using OpenGL.
-View transformations, material properties, lighting, texturing and curves (Bezier Curve)  have been used to develop this project.
+View transformations, material properties, lighting, shading, texturing and curves (Bezier Curve)  have been used to develop this project.

 ## Graphics Features
 The graphics features that have been used in this project is listed below: